Move Forward Guide

 PubMed is a free online resource developed by the National Center for Biotechnology Information (NCBI).
 PubMed contains millions of citations to biomedical literature, including citations in the National Library of Medicine’s MEDLINE database.

 Authored by Judith Deutsch, PT, PhD, FAPTA and APTA's Section on Neurology.
-Revised by Venita Lovelace-Chandler, PT, PhD, PCS and Yasser Salem, PT, PhD, NCS, PCS.
-Reviewed by the MoveForwardPT.com editorial board.
+Revised by Venita Lovelace-Chandler, PT, PhD, board-certified clinical specialist in pediatric physical therapy, and Yasser Salem, PT, PhD, board-certified clinical specialist in neurologic and pediatric physical therapy,.
+Reviewed by the editorial board.